 In addition to No-Code Scraper, we have a tutorial for a Python scraper or a library for Scrapy to help with Smartproxy residential proxy authentication.

 Not should, but you must!
 Proxies are as important as a scraper.
 We recommend rotating residential proxies because each residential IP is a real mobile or desktop device.
 So, to any website, traffic from residential proxies looks like a request from an ordinary person.
 That’s why a constant supply of IP addresses that belong to real devices is a must.

 Scraping the web is truly creative so let your imagination run riot.
 For example, how about creating something useful for your community or friends?
 Let’s say your friends are looking for a new flat.
 You could make a scraper that tracks the prices of flats in a specific location and gives alerts when prices drop or a new offer appears.
 This way, your friends will get the best offers first.

-For more web scraping project ideas for fun and profit, check out this blog post.
+Check out our guide on web scraping project ideas for fun and profit.